How Much Does It Cost to Paint a House Exterior?

 The climate impacts the type of paint, the working conditions, and therefore the cost.
 Working in adverse conditions, such as extreme heat or cold, can increase labor costs by 50%.
 Additionally, specialist paint, such as that used in storm-prone climates to withstand repeated batterings from bad weather, storm damage, and moisture damage, is up to twice as expensive as standard exterior paint.

-Prepping a house costs anywhere from $0.50 to $2.50 per square foot.
-This is almost always included in the total project price.
+Prepping a house costs anywhere from $0.50 to $2.50 per square foot; the total price almost always includes prep work.
 However, the DIYer might negotiate some discounts for completing this work on their own.
 Be warned, proper prep is key to the quality and durability of the finish.
 If you do this work yourself, the contractor might not guarantee the finished product.

 Patching: $0.50–$1.50 per square foot.